rishab-gangwar/Facial_keypoints_detection/README.md

 ![miche][image3]

-The project is broken up into a few main parts in four Python notebooks
+The project is broken up into in four Python notebooks

 __Notebook 1__ : Loading and Visualizing the Facial Keypoint Data